marrlab/HematoFatePrediction/README.md

 * python 2.7
 * theano, scikit-learn, h5py

+To install caffe, please follow these [installation instructions](http://caffe.berkeleyvision.org/installation.html) for your OS.
+We highly recommend using the [Anaconda framework](https://docs.continuum.io).

 In addition to Model training is perfromed in two steps.
 First, a CNN is trained based on the image patched generated using the celldetection script along with the displacemnt feature.
 We provide the caffe model specification for training the model in `CNN_train_test.prototxt` which, along with the solver specifications detaied in `CNN_solver.prototxt`can be used to train the CNN.
 We further provide a fully trained model and solverstate, allowing users to fine-tune models for specific applications.
 After training, the CNN is used to derive patch-specific features.
 We provide the extracted features for all experiments as a resource that can be downloaded [here]().